alanfranz/killmesoftly/README.md

 It's stupid, but it's everything *killmesoftly* does; it tries to send a SIGTERM to a process, if it doesn't die within 15 seconds it sends a SIGKILL, if it still doesn't die it reports it.

+AFAIK there's no other tool to do that, even though such logic is implemented in a lot of software and service scripts.

 ## Usage

 You can feed the two scripts with process names (or matching expression, that will be sent to [pgrep](http://linux.die.net/man/1/pgrep)) or PIDs, respectively.